2025

 A single blood test for the chemical signals of many different types of cancer could detect the disease at its early stages, making it easier to treat for almost 50% of patients

-Queen Mary University of London to play key role in new UK Multidisciplinary Centre for Neuromorphic Computing
+Queen Mary University of London to play key role in new UK Multidisciplinary Centre for Neuromorphic Computing8 May 2025

 A new national initiative to pioneer brain-inspired, energy-efficient computing technologies has been launched, with Queen Mary University of London playing a crucial role alongside other leading UK institutions.